thomasvt/Box2DNet/README.md

-# Box2DNet - .NET wrapper for 'box2d v3.x'
+# Box2DNet - box2d v3 for .NET

 Latest regen from [Box2d v3](https://github.com/erincatto/box2d): **2024/12/22**

 ## Description

-This is a .NET 8.0 PInvoke wrapper for [Box2d v3.x](https://github.com/erincatto/box2d) for .NET games that have their own engine.
+This is a .NET 8.0 PInvoke wrapper for [Box2d v3](https://github.com/erincatto/box2d) for .NET games that have their own engine.

 A custom tool parses the Box2D C code and generates the C# wrapper code.

-Next to the generated wrapper, a few reusable helpers are manually added to ease working with native pointers and wiring the new multithreading support of Box2d to .NET Task Parallel Library.
+Next to the generated wrapper, a growing set of convenient helpers is included. eg, for simplifying code to work with the native pointers or wiring the new multithreading support of Box2d to .NET Task Parallel Library.

-> This is not a wrapper with a fully tested API.
-I'm doing this for my own game but due to the automatic generation, it turned out pretty complete, so I'm sharing it.

 > I don't use Unity and therefore cannot support it.
 This wrapper is meant for stand-alone use in .NET code, for instance with Monogame.